Protesters Rally To Protect Right To Not Vaccinate In The Midst Of Measles Outbreak

 In addition to this, there is a very small risk of febrile seizures caused by fever.
 This risk increases with age, which is why it is advised to be immunized as soon as recommended.

-Since the measles outbreak, there has been an approximate 500 percent increase of requests for vaccination doses in Clark County, according to a previous article by the Inquisitr.
-For those that are only just being vaccinated against measles now, the vaccine becomes effective from 72 hours from inoculation.
+Since the measles outbreak, there has been an approximate 500 percent increase in requests for vaccination doses in Clark County, according to a previous article by the Inquisitr.
+For those that are only just being vaccinated against measles now, the vaccine becomes effective 72 hours after inoculation.